Skip to main content

 • Environmental health, including water quality, air quality, and pollution

-• Access to safe and healthy homes, including issues related to energy costs and weatherization needs, lead-based paint, and other safety issues
+• Access to safe and healthy homes, including issues related to energy costs and weatherization needs, plumbing, lead-based paint, and other safety issues

 • Access to healthy and affordable food

-• Access to healthcare services
+• Access to human services and medical-legal partnerships

 Two related guides are available to learn about the impacts of the social determinants of health (see Rural Health Disparities) and ways to address them to improve health (see Human Services to Support Rural Healthcare).